Septolum/Switch-Serial-Input/README.md

 ## Current State

 Currently, no serial input is working.
 However, you can now press more than one button at a time in the hardcoded script, alowing for more complex scripts and allowing the user to more easily adapt it for their own needs.
+Unfortunately there seems to be a timing limitation, with a minimum of 30 cycles needed between button presses.

+There is also a working basic serial implementation [here](https://github.com/ebith/Switch-Fightstick)

 ## Cloning, Compiling and Flashing